top of page

 This series of photographs was made in 1983 - while a sixth form student at a local school - and by which time I had already formed a burning passion for documentary photography.

-Copyright 2026 © Simon Hill CPhot HonFRPS
+Copyright 2026 © Simon Hill CPhot EFIAP FRGS HonFRPS

 |